luebken/container-patterns/module-container.md

 ### 7. Small
-A container should have the least amount of code possible to fulfil its job.
-The smaller, the less dependencies, the less interference.
-Easier to redristibute.
-Better bug hunting, auditing.
-Smaller interface generally means better security.
+A container should have the least amount of code / libraries as possible to fulfil its job.

+Reasons for a smaller image:
+  * Faster in the network (deploy, reschedule, update)
+  * Increased I/O performance
+  * Smaller attack service.
+Easier to audit.

+Use different containers for building and running.
+Note many containers are based of `debian/buildessentials` which is mostly unecessary for runtime.

+You don't have to use `Dockerfile`.
+Maybe creating a tar with something like [buildroot](https://buildroot.org/) and importing it via `docker import`.
+See the talk from Redbeard: [Best Practices For Containerized Environments](https://www.youtube.com/watch?v=gMpldbcMHuI).

 Alpine is a minimalist linux distribution based on busybox, musl-libc, a new package manager called apk (not the Android one) and OpenRC as init system.
 [Some Thoughts on the Use of Alpine Linux in Docker Images](http://www.skippbox.com/thoughts-on-the-use-of-alpine-linux-in-docker-images/).

 See image building guidelines like:

 * [Open Shift Guideline](https://docs.openshift.org/latest/creating_images/guidelines.html)
 * [Docker best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/)
 * [Project Atomic Guidance for Docker Image Authors](http://www.projectatomic.io/docs/docker-image-author-guidance/)

-#### Best practices
-* Build from scratch
-* Use small base-image
-  alpine is the shiny new kid in town
-* Reuse custom base image
-Anti-Pattern: VM Container